 Graham J. Towl, M.Sc., AFBPsS, is Chief Psychologist, National Offender Management Service, based at the Ministry of Justice in London.
 He holds visiting Chairs at the Universities of Birmingham and Portsmouth.
 Previously, he was Head of Psychological Services for the Prison and Probation Services, where he led a strategic approach to the organization and delivery of psychological services over a five-year period.
-He was the recipient of the British Psychological Society (BPS) award for distinguished contribution to professional psychology in 2003.
+He was the recipient of the British Psychology in 2003.
 He is a past Chair and Treasurer of the BPS Division of Forensic Psychology and Chair of the Board of Examiners in Forensic Psychology.
 Prof. Towl has published extensively in the forensic mental health field and is editor of Evidence Based Mental Health.
 He is the founding editor of the International Journal of Leadership in Public Services and is an external examiner in Criminology at the University of Cambridge.